Suscribir

 JANET MASLIN | New York Times - 30/3/2007

 In the midst of the Dutch and Spanish dignitaries in the foreground of Diego Velázquez's war tableau "The Surrender of Breda," there is a small open space beneath one soldier's horizontal weapon.
 It appears to depict the back of the soldier beside him.
-But it is the suggestion of Arturo Pérez-Reverte's latest installment in his grandly entertaining Captain Alatriste series that Alatriste, he of the cold gray-green eyes and dauntless courage, was once part of the picture - although his likeness has since been excised.
+But it is the suggestion of Arturo Pérez-Reverte's latest installment...
+Leer más

 The Pen And the Sword